SamGurr/Juvenile_geoduck_OA/RAnalysis/README.md

 ## Scripts

-Stats_all.R contains a con·densed analysis commented throughout for chemistry tables, flow rates, metabolic rate (step by step Lolin R. process), and shell growth data.
+Stats_all.R contains a condensed analysis commented throughout for chemistry tables, flow rates, metabolic rate (step by step Lolin R. process), and shell growth data.
 Analyzes and plots data  for paper figures and tables.